Women for Human Rights: Opportunity Fund

-The Opportunity Fund has been created as a solution to the problems faced by single women and their children, by providing them with scholarships for education through formal as well as non-formal channels.
-This scholarship program is purposed at the upliftment of the children of single women who are at the risk of discrimination and violence.
-So far, the Opportunity Fund has successfully provided scholarships for over 1000 children, as well as to many women willing to pursue their higher studies.
-The fund also helps remedy the socio-economic situation of many girl-children, by assisting them with their formal and informal education.
-The fund has also supported the formation of Sachetana Youth Club, whose primary goal is raising public awareness regarding issues of single women in Nepal.
+The Opportunity Fund has been created as a solution to the problems faced by single women and their children by providing them with scholarships for education through formal as well as non-formal channels.
+This scholarship program is aimed at the upliftment of the children of single women who are at risk of discrimination and violence.
+So far, the Opportunity Fund has successfully provided scholarships for over 1000 children, as well as for many women willing to pursue their higher studies.
+The fund also helps remedy the socio-economic situation of many girls, by assisting them with their formal and informal education.
+The fund has also supported the formation of the Sachetana Youth Club, whose primary goal is to raise public awareness regarding issues of single women in Nepal.

 Aadhar – credit saving program

 Aadhar, which means 'support' in Nepali, is basically a collateral-free micro-credit program that provides loans with low interest to single women.
-Aadhar is a crucial aspect of single women empowerment, as initiated by WHR, and it encourages more of single women entrepreneurs by serving as a backbone for small businesses.
-Aadhar caters to all women who are registered members (fitting criteria) of WHR, the priority however, being given to single women.
-The Aadhar program has been instrumental in changing the lives of numerous single women, who have been able to shed the coils of insufficiency and successfully started small-scale businesses, thus attaining economic independence.
-Overall, the program has greatly raised the self-confidence and level of independence of single women; as many of them are now involved in self-sustaining activities like livestock-farming, agro-farming, mushroom growing, catering, grocery and tailoring shops, cart shops, among many others.
+Aadhar is a crucial aspect of single women's empowerment, as initiated by WHR, and it encourages more single women entrepreneurs by serving as a backbone for small businesses.
+Aadhar caters to all women who are registered members (fitting criteria) of WHR, the priority is however, given to single women.
+The Aadhar program has been instrumental in changing the lives of numerous single women, who have been able to shed the coils of insufficiency and successfully start small-scale businesses, thus attaining economic independence.
+Overall, the program has greatly raised the self-confidence and level of independence of single women; as many of them are now involved in self-sustaining activities like livestock farming, agro-farming, mushroom growing, catering, grocery and tailoring shops and cart shops, among many others.

 Single Women Entrepreneurs Group (SWEG)

-The SWEG program is a vital organ of the Aadhar credit program, since its key goal is to provide single women with skill development training for various income-generating activities.
-The mode of operation employed by SWEG involves harnessing the skills and experiences of single women who are excluded from the mainstream job market, and developing those skills in innovative ways, thus creating employment opportunity in a conducive work environment.
-What began initially as a small business known as Single Women Corner has now expanded its horizons in aiding hundreds of single women to become empowered.
+The SWEG program is a vital organ of the Aadhar credit program since its key goal is to provide single women with skill development training for various income-generating activities.
+The mode of operation employed by SWEG involves harnessing the skills and experiences of single women who are excluded from the mainstream job market and developing those skills in innovative ways, thus creating employment opportunities in a conducive work environment.
+What began initially as a small business known as Single Women Corner has now expanded its horizons by aiding hundreds of single women to become empowered.
 All of the skills and services taught in SWEG training have been mentioned in the above (Aadhar).
 A simultaneous accomplishment is the production and promotion of Nepalese handicrafts, the craft of which is taught as one of the courses under SWEG.
 Women from rural areas also produce indigenous handicrafts using the limited resources available that are made to order.
-Other like items include household, individual officially purposed items; as well as catering to hospitals and various other religious/cultural ceremonies.
+Other like items include household and individual officially purposed items, as well as catering to hospitals and various other religious and cultural ceremonies.
 Apart from these, SWEG also conducts a full-scale catering service.